 Trip Planning – September

 Having staged so many festivals during the month of August, visitors to Edinburgh in September can expect to find us bouncing back from the August excitement, and ready for short breaks or weekly stays again.
 A great time to visit friends and family, or for families settling in students who come to study in Edinburgh.
-Craigwell Cottage is nearest to the Moray House Campus of Edinburgh University, and within easy walking distance of The Pleasance and Old College.
-Could be a good time to find a last minute break if you don’t need school holiday dates.
 During one of the September weekends, it will be Doors Open Days in Edinburgh too – a great opportunity to visit properties which may not always be open to the public.